Skip to content

 LSWR affirms both rodenticides and window strikes have been an issue on campus in past years.
 The organization is also aware of a variety of students who have identified window strikes as an issue over the years and have addressed their concerns to the University with mixed results.
 Some new buildings are equipped with window deterrents, others are not.

-“The Great-horned Owl is just the most recent and most visible example of the problem that untreated glass presents to birds.
+“The great horned owl is just the most recent and most visible example of the problem that untreated glass presents to birds.
 The campus is a lovely location with many treed areas as well as the natural riverbank boundary.
-There are countless animals that call the U of S “home” from foxes, deer, coyotes, to Great-horned Owls, songbirds and waterfowl.
-We have certainly received birds in the past that were injured from colliding with one of the many glass building on campus. “
+There are countless animals that call the U of S “home” from foxes, deer, coyotes, to great horned owls, songbirds and waterfowl.
+We have certainly received birds in the past that were injured from colliding with one of the many glass buildings on campus. “

 push icon